tytydraco/yessleep/out/Gamesmanship.md

 Games, in truth, are the worst victim of my cheating.
 It's been this way as long as I can remember; I was the kid who insisted on being the bank teller in Monopoly, who glanced over at my opponent's cards during Uno or Go Fish, etcetera etcetera.

-Point is, I'm a big fat cheat.
+Point is, I'm a big fat cheater.
 Always have been.
 Or at least, I used to be.
 My years of cheating are behind me, and I can now say without a shadow of a doubt: I will *never* cheat again.

 You're probably wondering why I'm admitting to all this, and in order to explain that, I need to start at the beginning.
 The beginning which, ironically, was at the end of a pretty great night.